Know Your Customer, Know Your Pricing Model

 For the sake of consistency, let’s examine the value of the iPhone 6 with the recent release of the iPhone 6S and iPhone 6S Plus.
 When the new iPhone models were released in September, the big service providers offered to match competitor trade-in values and gave out credits valued higher than many other buyback programs.

 For example, T-Mobile will let customers pay as little as $5 per month for an iPhone6s by trading in the iPhone 6 model.
 If they turned in an “old” iPhone 5s, they could get the iPhone6s for $10 per month.
 Not to be outdone, Sprint responded to T-Mobile’s deal by offering the iPhone6s for $1 per month with the trade-in of an iPhone 6.

-No matter how much they offer, trade-in programs are a vital piece of business for modern tier-one carriers, but it’s clear that they are supplemental programs built to incentivize sign-ups and renewals for EIPs and leases.
+No matter how much they offer, mobile device trade-in programs are a vital piece of business for tier-one carriers, but it’s clear that they are supplemental programs built to incentivize sign-ups and renewals for EIPs and leases.

 Apple’s move into the leasing business says a lot about the aftermarket for old phones.
 But like the tier-one carriers, Apple wants to use its trade-in program as a means to ensure sales in the long term, hoping customers will choose to keep coming back for the latest smartphones.